 My favourite part of the cTrader platform has to be the functionality of the layout.
 You can keep an eye on your trades via the bottom panel, look for more with the finders section and have charts open all on the same screen.
 The execution is seamless and as far as my tests are concerned, Pepperstone's execution through the platform is fast and reliable.

 How does the cTrader platform compare to MT4 and MT5?

 Pepperstone gives you the choice of trading on cTrader or MT4, so here's how I think cTrader stacks up.

-Nearly every major forex broker in the world offers to MT4 and MT5 trading platforms.
-Pepperstone is no different here and the sheer popularity of these legacy platforms within the retail trading community, speaks volumes about their usability.
+Nearly every major forex broker in the world offers its users MT4 and MT5 trading platforms.
+Pepperstone is no different here and the sheer popularity of these legacy platforms within the retail trading community speaks volumes about their usability.

 MetaTrader 4 may appear slightly more intimidating to a new trader compared to cTrader, but it is highly functional and the charts are simple and effective.
 Charting analysis on MetaTrader has more options for customisation than cTrader thanks to the ability for traders to search and download custom MT4 indicators and expert advisors.

 It's worth noting that as the Pepperstone accounts are the same, there is little to no difference between spreads when you choose to trade on cTrader or MT4.

 Overall, I feel the Pepperstone cTrader platform is a quality choice for both beginners and advanced traders.
 When you consider Pepperstone has a low initial deposit level of $200 and a minimum trading size of 0.01 lots (on EUR/USD), it seems everyone will be catered for.